0000marcell/Pomodoro-NW/README.md

 * ember
 * NW.js
-the app can be packed to any of the systems mentioned using nw.js (A.K.A nodewebkit) i've also used flipclock http://flipclockjs.com/
+the app can be packed to any of the systems mentioned using nw.js (A.K.A nodewebkit) I've also used flipclock http://flipclockjs.com/

 # How to run in development mode
 To compile for development change the enviroment variable in public/js/app.js to 'development'